ties/my-opinionated-packer-vagrant-boxes/README.md

 baseboxes build with packer for use with vagrant.
 This repository includes the packer templates to build the basebox.
-The build boxes are available through Amazon S3 and Vagrantcloud.
+The build boxes are available through [DropBox](https://dl.dropboxusercontent.com/u/8398/vagrant-boxes/) and [Vagrantcloud](https://www.vagrantcloud.com/ffuenf).

 Requirements
 ============